mphotchkiss/Review-Interpreter/README.md

 # Review-Interpreter

-A program that recieves reviews (as in Yelp, for example) as input and outputs the positive/negative status of the review by leveraging a Naive Bayes Classifier and training data.
+A program that recieves reviews (as in Yelp, for example) as input, and outputs the positive/negative status of the review by leveraging a Naive Bayes Classifier and training data.

 ## What I learned